Serving the Nations at Brother Bill’s

 For the families Brother Bill’s serves, summer isn’t a vacation.
 It’s the hardest stretch: when budgets that were already tight get stretched further, when children are home, and the safety net of a school lunch disappears with nothing to replace it.

 Soccer Camp and Beach Bash exist because of that reality.
-Not as extras: anchors.
+They aren’t extras.
+They are anchors.
 A child who has somewhere to be this summer is better positioned for the fall.
 A family who doesn’t have to worry about lunch for five days in June has a little more room to breathe.

 Soccer Camp

 Soccer Camp runs the first week of June.
 One week.
-A field, a coach, a whistle, and children who have somewhere to be.
+Three fields, 50 volunteer coaches, and children who have somewhere to be.

 The children who come also get lunch: one less thing a parent has to figure out.
 They come back each morning, which means structure during the months that tend to unravel it.
 They play alongside kids from a dozen countries, in the city hosting the World Cup, and feel for an hour like they belong to something bigger.